BritishFoodie / Recipes / Courses / Main Course / Cumberland Sausage Casserole

 2. Cook the sliced onions, carrots, and celery until softened, without browning too much.
 If not sliced thin enough, they may take more than 5 minutes to cook.

 3. When baking the potatoes, cover them with foil initially to prevent burning.
-Cooking times may vary by oven, so monitor closely the first time.
-Once the potatoes are nearly cooked, remove the foil and bake for an additional 25 minutes to brown.
+Cooking times may vary by oven, so monitor the first time closely.
+Once the potatoes are nearly cooked, remove the foil and bake for an additional 25 minutes to brown them.

 What You Need